Four smart ways to boost employee morale this winterby

 Allocating even a single extra day for mental wellbeing can do wonders to help your staff reset

-Alongside a trend for reduced summer working hours’, 2021 has seen a rise in additional holiday allocation.
-Companies such as Bumble temporarily closed all its offices for a week to combat workplace stress, allowing employees to switch off and focus on themselves.
+Alongside a trend for reduced summer working hours’, 2022 has seen a rise in additional holiday allocation.
+Some companies temporarily closed their offices for a week to combat workplace stress, allowing employees to switch off and focus on themselves.

 Whilst providing an extra week of holiday might not be feasible for all companies, particularly for smaller ones, allocating even a single extra day for mental wellbeing can do wonders to help your staff reset.
 With burnouts on the rise, prioritising your staff’s mental wellbeing is paramount.